Unique equilibrium states for Bonatti-Viana diffeomorphisms: Introduction and statement of results

-For systems with a dominated splitting, there are some results in the literature on uniqueness of the measure of maximal entropy although these mostly require partial hyperbolicity \cite{Berg, UR, RHRHTU}, and the case of equilibrium states for $\ph\neq 0$ have been largely unexplored.
-For the Bonatti--Viana examples, the existence of a unique MME was obtained in~\cite{BF}, {using a technique that is not suited to generalization to equilibrium states.}

-Existence of equilibrium states for partially hyperbolic horseshoes was studied by Leplaideur, Oliveira, and Rios \cite{LOR}, but they do not deal with uniqueness. {Results for uniqueness of equilibrium states for frame flows have been obtained recently by Spatzier and Visscher \cite{SV}.} Other recent references which apply in higher dimensional settings include \cite{BS03, PSZ, CV}.
+We now review the relevant results in the literature.
+For systems with a dominated splitting, there are some known results on uniqueness of the measure of maximal entropy although these mostly require partial hyperbolicity \cite{Berg, UR, RHRHTU}, and the case of equilibrium states for $\ph\neq 0$ have been largely unexplored.
+For the Bonatti--Viana examples, the existence of a unique MME was obtained in~\cite{BF}, {using a technique that is not suited to generalization to equilibrium states.} Existence of equilibrium states for partially hyperbolic horseshoes was studied by Leplaideur, Oliveira, and Rios \cite{LOR}, but they do not deal with uniqueness. {Results for uniqueness of equilibrium states for frame flows have been obtained recently by Spatzier and Visscher \cite{SV}.} Other references which apply in higher dimensional settings include \cite{BS03, PSZ}.
 In particular, Pesin, Senti and Zhang \cite{PSZ} have used tower techniques to develop thermodynamic formalism for the Katok map, which is a non-uniformly hyperbolic DA map of the $2$-torus.

 The theory of SRB measures has received much more attention.
-The fact that there is a unique SRB measure for the examples we study follows from~\cite{BV, T04}.
-Statistical properties of these measures for systems beyond uniform hyperbolicity is an active area of research \cite{AL, PSZ}.
+The fact that there is a unique SRB measure for the examples we study follows from~\cite{BV}.
 The connection between SRB measures and equilibrium states is given by the Ledrappier--Young formula and the Margulis--Ruelle inequality.
-These tools are well known to hold quite generally in smooth dynamics, and have been applied beyond uniform hyperbolicity in recent work by Carvalho and Varandas \cite{CV}.
-However, even when there is known to be a unique SRB measure, the characterization as a unique equilibrium state of a continuous potential function is not immediate from Ledrappier--Young and Margulis--Ruelle because the number of positive Lyapunov exponents can be different for different measures.
-There is no literature on this topic for diffeomorphisms with a dominated splitting.
-Non-trivial proof is required to establish even that the SRB measure is an equilibrium state for a suitable {continuous} potential.
-Our results in \S\ref{s.srb} are the first that characterize the SRB measure as a unique equilibrium state for a class of diffeomorphisms with a dominated splitting beyond uniform hyperbolicity.
+However, even when there is known to be a unique SRB measure, the characterization of the SRB as an equilibrium state of a continuous potential function requires a non-trivial proof because the number of positive Lyapunov exponents can be different for different measures.
+For diffeomorphisms with a dominated splitting, Carvalho \cite{mC93} has showed that the SRB measure for a DA system obtained along an arc of $C^\infty$ diffeomorphisms is an equilibrium state.
+Along a $C^r$ arc, her result only applied at first bifurcation.
+To the best of our knowledge, our results in \S\ref{s.srb} are the first that characterize the SRB measure as a \emph{unique} equilibrium state for a class of diffeomorphisms with a dominated splitting beyond uniform hyperbolicity.